rails/rails/guides/source/active_support_core_extensions.md

 #### Safe Strings

-Active Support has the concept of <i>(html) safe</i> strings.
+Active Support has the concept of _(html) safe_ strings.
 A safe string is one that is marked as being insertable into HTML as is.
 It is trusted, no matter whether it has been escaped or not.

-Strings are considered to be <i>unsafe</i> by default:
+Strings are considered to be _unsafe_ by default:

 ```ruby
 "".html_safe? # => false